Andrew-Jayne/RPyG/_docs&plans/coding-standards.md

 ```

 ### Inline If Statement
-This one is very similar to the last, save about 10 key strokes and mean that someone else needs to rewrite your operation later when it needs to do more than exactly one thing.
+This one is very similar to the last, saves about 10 key strokes and means that someone else needs to rewrite your operation later when it needs to do more than exactly one thing.
 ```python
 # Inline (64 Char) Don't do this
 def get_sign(number: int) -> str: